vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Devyandolana-on Cai. śu.
 3; worship of image of Umā and

-Saṅkara with saffron and the like and specially with damana plant; swinging the images in a swing and jāgara;
+Śhaṅkara with saffron and the like and specially with damana plant; swinging the images in a swing and jāgara;

 PC 85.
 Devyāh-rathayātrā-on 5th, 7th, 9th, 11th or 3rd tithis or on

-days of Siva and Ganeśa, king to prepare a structure of bricks or stones and establish Devi image there; he should prepare a chariot decorated with golden threads and ivory staves, bells &c. and place the Devī therein and then take the image back to his residence in a procession of men and women; the city, streets, houses and gates should be deco rated and illuminated; reward happiness, glory, prosperity
+days of Śiva and Ganeśa, king to prepare a structure of bricks or stones and establish Devi image there; he should prepare a chariot decorated with golden threads and ivory staves, bells &c. and place the Devī therein and then take the image back to his residence in a procession of men and women; the city, streets, houses and gates should be deco rated and illuminated; reward happiness, glory, prosperity

 and sons; HV II.
 420-424 (from Devīpurāṇa).
 Dolayātrā-Vide p.
 240 above under Holikā; TT 140, PC 308,